textlab/cglossa/README.md

 External SAML login (used e.g. by Feide) is done via an external daemon that creates a new session (and possibly a new user) after successful authentication.
 To enable external login, `SAML_LOGIN_URL` and `SAML_LOGOUT_URL` must be set in the startup script.
-At the Text Laboratory, the URLs are as follows:
+You may also optionally set `SAML_LOGIN_IMG` with the URL to the logo of the identity provider.
+At the Text Laboratory, the URLs for using Feide are as follows:

     export SAML_LOGIN_URL='https://www.tekstlab.uio.no/glossa2/login/feide'
     export SAML_LOGOUT_URL='https://www.tekstlab.uio.no/glossa2/logout/feide'
+    export SAML_LOGIN_IMG='https://www.tekstlab.uio.no/glossa2/logo/feide.png'

 ### Deployment

-Build Glossa in the production mode:
+Build Glossa in the production mode (note: if you want to enable external login, the SAML environment variables need to be set at this stage):

     lein uberjar